Classification and Standard of Steel In China

 2. High-quality Carbon Structural Steel

-① The first two digits of the steel number indicate the carbon content of the steel, which is expressed in ten-thousandths of the average carbon content.
-For example, for steel with an average carbon content of 0.45%, the steel number is “45”, which is not a serial number, so it cannot be read as number 45 steel.
+① The first two digits in the steel grade designation indicate the carbon content, expressed in hundredths of a percent.
+For example, steel with an average carbon content of 0.45% is designated as “45” steel.
+This is not a sequential number, so it should not be interpreted as “number 45 steel”.

 3. Carbon Tool Steel